 The final comprehensive examination of a student completing a thesis consists of two parts: (1) an oral examination that will cover the thesis and (2) an oral examination that covers the general curriculum.
 These two examinations may be scheduled on the same day or may be scheduled separately.
 The student, thesis advisor, and committee members should discuss how the exam will be scheduled.
 The student's thesis committee administers the thesis defense and the examination that covers broad aspects of the field.
 Note, however, that a thesis committee member from outside of the department may be replaced by an SLHS faculty member for the examination of the general curriculum, when appropriate.
 The full examination (i.e., thesis and general curriculum) will last no less than one hour and no more than 3 hours.
+The exam must be scheduled for the full 3 hours.
 At least two-thirds of the committee members must vote PASS for the student to pass this examination.